hilbix/crx-url/README.md

 Based on https://stackoverflow.com/a/14099762

 > **Warning!** There are several websites which allow to download things.
-- Never trust external sites, they might do very nasty things to your computer.
+> Never trust external sites, they might do very nasty things to your computer.
+> Never trust downloads from foreign sites.
+Always check the source, Luke!

 # Usage